-If you listen closely (maybe with headphones), you can kind of hear it over the crowd and the commentators.
+If you listen closely (maybe with headphones), you can hear the bonk over the crowd noise and commentary.
 The possibility of making blood stream down your forehead with a blunt impact and not from blading in pro wrestling should make you pause for thought.
-You should also think how much that hurt Okada too.
+You should also think of how much that hurt Okada as well.

-And it’s not even the first time he did it so hard that it made him bleed.
-It’s like a go-to thing for Katsuyori Shibata, and this Reddit thread discusses just how often he does shoot headbutts.
+It’s not even the first time he did it so hard that it made him bleed.
+It’s a signature spot for Katsuyori Shibata, and this Reddit thread discusses how often he does those shoot headbutts.

-Those headbutts definitely accumulate, and it most likely culminated in this unfortunate episode.
-However, the culture of toughness that’s integral to Japanese puroresu is much like that of martial arts and other similar endeavors — suck it up, ice it down, and go at it again in the next show.
+Those headbutts accumulate, and it most likely culminated in this unfortunate episode.
+However, the culture of toughness that’s integral to Japanese puroresu is much like that of martial arts and contact sports — suck it up, ice it down, and go at it again in the next show.